Disorder-mediated synchronization resonance in coupled semiconductor lasers: Results

-Is the phenomenon of synchronization resonance robust as the laser network becomes larger?
+Is the optimized steady-state synchronization robust as the laser network becomes larger?
 Figure~\ref{fig:resonance_scaling} provides an affirmative answer.
-As the network size $M$ increases, the optimal coupling value $\kappa^*$ decreases, but the resonance persists, as shown in Fig.~\ref{fig:resonance_scaling}(a).
+As the network size $M$ increases, the optimal coupling value $\kappa^*$ decreases, but the optimized steady-state synchronization persists, as shown in Fig.~\ref{fig:resonance_scaling}(a).
 This can be understood by noting that the total coupling per laser $\sum_{j} K_{ij} = \kappa (M-1)$ is assumed to be fixed as in a realistic experimental setting.
-If approximately the same amount of total coupling per laser is required for the resonance to arise, increasing $M$ will naturally result in a reduced $\kappa^*$ value.
-As $M$ increases, the statistical variation of the frequency disorder becomes well behaved, leading to narrower fluctuations in the synchronization resonance, as shown in Fig.~\ref{fig:resonance_scaling}(b).
-The height of the resonance peak in $\langle S \rangle$ with increasing $M$ remains approximately constant, due to the fact that, at the resonance peak, the total coupling strength per laser remains constant, thereby preserving the steady-state solution and sustaining the same level of synchronization, as explained by our theory below.
+If approximately the same amount of total coupling per laser is required for the optimized steady-state synchronization to arise, increasing $M$ will naturally result in a reduced $\kappa^*$ value.
+As $M$ increases, the statistical variation of the frequency disorder becomes well behaved, leading to narrower fluctuations in the synchronization optimization, as shown in Fig.~\ref{fig:resonance_scaling}(b).
+The height of the optimized peak in $\langle S \rangle$ with increasing $M$ remains approximately constant, due to the fact that, at the optimized peak, the total coupling strength per laser remains constant, thereby preserving the steady-state solution and sustaining the same level of synchronization, as explained by our theory below.
 Quantitatively, the dependence of $\kappa^*$ on $M$ follows the scaling relation: $\kappa^{*} \propto 1/(M-1)$, as shown in Fig.~\ref{fig:resonance_scaling}(c).
 For $M=2$ ($M=24$) coupled lasers, the optimal coupling is $\kappa^{*}\approx 8~\mathrm{ns^{-1}}$ ($\kappa^{*}\approx 0.4\,{\rm ns^{-1}}$) [Fig.~\ref{fig:resonance_scaling}(c)].
-This demonstrates that {\em more is different}: increasing the number of lasers markedly reduces the required coupling per link ($\kappa^{*}$), while the optimal total coupling cost, $\sum_{ij}K^{*}_{ij}\propto M$, scales linearly with $M$ (supported by our physical theory below).
+The scaling law indicates that increasing the number of lasers significantly reduces the required coupling strength per link ($\kappa^{*}$), whereas the optimal total coupling cost, $\sum_{ij}K^{*}_{ij}\propto M$, grows linearly with $M$, consistent with our physical theory presented below.
 In addition, as the extent of frequency disorder measured by the standard deviation $\sigma_{\Delta}$ of the frequency distribution is reduced, synchronization is enhanced, as shown in Fig.~\ref{fig:resonance_scaling}(d).